capn-freako/ImpulseResponseFromSparameters/README.md

 This Github repository contains the following files:

-`.gitignore`
+- `README.md`: (This file)
-:    Contains a list of filename patterns to ignore when reporting status and/or suggesting files to add.
+- `.gitignore`: Contains a list of filename patterns to ignore when reporting status and/or suggesting files to add.
+- `ImpulseResponseFromSparams.ipynb`: My critique of Professors Morales and Agili's rebuttal of my SIJ article, as a _Jupyter_ notebook.
+- `LICENSE`: Contains the details of the BSD-3 license, which governs the use of this work.